Are LLCs Obsolete?

 A revitalized Language Learning Center must serve the needs of both students and faculty.
 For instructors—especially adjuncts and teaching assistants—the LLC can function as a vital space for professional growth.
 Through targeted services such as workshops on integrating technology and authentic media into instruction, one-on-one consultations to support proficiency-based curriculum design, and assistance with interdisciplinary research and global teaching projects, the LLC becomes a hub for pedagogical advancement.
 Opportunities for peer mentoring and team teaching further enrich the collaborative atmosphere, promoting innovation across departments.

 Instead of relying on a standardized model, the most effective LLCs adapt their programming to the specific needs of different disciplines.
-By building intentional connections between language learning and areas such as healthcare, engineering, education, and international business, the LLC can help faculty make language instruction more relevant, impactful, and integrated into students’ broader academic and professional goals.
+By building intentional connections between language learning and fields such as healthcare, engineering, education, and international business, the LLC can help faculty make language instruction more relevant, impactful, and better integrated with students’ broader academic and professional goals.

 Post-Pandemic Potential: A Moment for Reinvention